-(2) Approval date and procedures of the consolidated financial statements:
+(2) Approval date and procedures of the financial statements:

-These consolidated financial statements were authorized for issuance by the Board of Directors on March 18, 2019.
+These parent company only financial statements were authorized for issuance by the Board of Directors on March 18, 2019.

 (3) New standards, amendments and interpretations adopted:

 (a) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted.